zoonoo/azure-docs.ko-kr/articles/connectors/connectors-create-api-sharepointonline.md

 <properties
-pageTitle="논리 앱에서 SharePoint Online 커넥터 사용 방법 알아보기 | Microsoft Azure" description="SharePoint Online 커넥터를 사용하여 논리 앱을 만들고 SharePoint에서 목록을 관리합니다." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+pageTitle="Learn how to use the SharePoint Online connector in logic apps | Microsoft Azure" description="Create logic apps with the SharePoint Online connector to mange lists on SharePoint." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />